DmlXavier/Explorer/level-03/README.md

 <br>

 ## About
-In this level, we delved into HTML and CSS.<br>
+In this level, we delved deeper into HTML and CSS.<br>
 Using a "form" webpage layout as a base, we learned about:
 - How HTML forms work;
 - HTML fields and fieldsets;